TheLaughingDuck/advRlab4package/README.md

 # advRlab4package
 A repository for lab 4 in the course Advanced Programming in R

+## Downloading and running this package
+* Open either RStudio or RGui.
+In the console, load the `devtools` package.
+See the [devtools readme](https://cran.r-project.org/web/packages/devtools/readme/README.html) for details (I recommend having a look at the Cheatsheet).

+* Run `devtools::install_github("TheLaughingDuck/name_of_this_repo")`.
+Note that the name of this repository *should* (because of convention and because it might avoid some issues), be named packagename.
+In case you keep multiple packages in the same repo, specify the subdirectory/package-folder-name with the argument `subdir="subdirectory"` in `install_github()`.

+* This package should now be installed on your machine.
+Try running `?packagename` and `?function1`.

 ## SETUP (this workflow should be verified/tested) (in this order)
 * Clone this repository locally in a suitable location.
 Preferably name the folder "packagename".